Team Role: Graphics Programmer / Secondary Lead

 The fan favorite wireframe mode in action, showcasing the low-poly models I created during the month for the project.

-Displaying that the game was paused was actually one of the last second additions, our team lead Jerry had already made pausing functional, it just needed the display that I added in.
+Displaying that the game was paused was actually one of the last-second additions, our team lead Jerry had already made pausing functional, it just needed the display that I added in.

 Some gameplay of our game in Wave 1, where the player bravely fights off the oncoming enemies!

-A close up of the minimap.
+A close-up of the minimap.
 The player is shown as a purple square and the enemies are red circles to contrast the planet below.

-Using 3D models for the text I was able to display the players score accurately each time it was updated.
+Using 3D models for the text I was able to display the player's score accurately each time it was updated.